 Corporate Bond Risk.
 The market value of a Corporate Bond generally may be expected to rise and fall inversely with interest rates.
 The market value of intermediate- and longer-term Corporate Bonds is generally more sensitive to changes in interest rates than is the market value of shorter-term Corporate Bonds.
 The market value of a Corporate Bond also may be affected by factors directly related to the issuer, such as investors' perceptions of the creditworthiness of the issuer, the issuer's financial performance, perceptions of the issuer in the market place, performance of management of the issuer, the issuer's capital structure and use of financial leverage and demand for the issuer's goods and services.
 Certain risks associated with investments in Corporate Bonds are described elsewhere in this Prospectus in further detail, including under "Credit Risk", "Prepayment Risk" and "Inflation and Deflation Risk".
 There is a risk that the issuers of Corporate Bonds may not be able to meet their obligations on interest or principal payments at the time called for by an instrument.
 The Fund expects to invest primarily in Corporate Bonds that are high yield issues rated below investment grade.
+High yield Corporate Bonds are often high risk and have speculative characteristics.
 High yield Corporate Bonds may be particularly susceptible to adverse issuer-specific developments.
 High yield Corporate Bonds are subject to the risks described below under "Below Investment Grade Rating Risk."